⚠️ Previously in Part I

 Forget the Sunday school story.

 The Gnostic Christ didn’t come to appease a wrathful god.
-He came to expose the false one.
+He came to expose the false cosmos and its counterfeit ruler.

 He did not demand worship.
 He invited remembrance.